 One of the main differences between a pediatric dentist vs. a family dentist is that pediatrics often perform hospital dentistry.
 Hospital dentistry is used for children who are not compliant during care and require IV sedation medication to put them to “sleep” during procedures.
 This process of care would be completed all during one appointment at the hospital.
 These cases are infrequent, but they do require a specialized pediatric dentist.
 As a family dentist in Green Bay, our team at OHA does not take on cases like this.

-When it comes to children who need sedation during their visits, our family dentistry method of care focuses on using nitrous oxide or “laughing gas” for sedation in our office.
+When it comes to children who need sedation during their visits, our family dentistry method of care focuses on using nitrous oxide or “laughing gas” for dental sedation in our office.
 It is less expensive, easy to use, and the side effects wear off quickly.
 While the use of “laughing gas” still relies on some compliance from the child, we can generally earn trust with even the most anxious child over time to complete the care they need.

 The other main difference between the two is that pediatric dentists solely focus on infants, children, and young adolescents during the early stages of their life.
 This level of care only concentrates on a short time frame of their developing oral health rather than their continued long-term health.
 Once a child grows into their teenage years, they will have to find a new dentist.